Header Image

 • There are no longer any licensed engineers who would be able to a) return a Concorde to airworthy condition, or b) service/maintain the aircraft to keep it airworthy.
 This is because all the engineers who worked on Concorde over the years either re-trained on other aircraft types, or they have retired.
 Either way, their licences expired a short time after Concorde's retirement.

 • It could be argued that many of the issues listed above could be solved by money.
 However, how much money?
 For a while some people closely involved with Concorde had been quoted saying that £10-£15 million should be sufficient.
-This may well have been the case in 2003 but a long time has passed since the last flight and now that the Concorde support chain has been disbanded and the spares holding disposed of, the amount needed would be astronomical - likely over £100 million.
+This may well have been the case in 2003, but a long time has passed since the last flight and now that the Concorde support chain has been disbanded and the spares holding disposed of, the amount needed would be astronomical - likely over £100 million.

-There will no doubt be differing opinions on this but my view would be that spending such a vast amount of money would be totally unjustifiable just to get one aircraft airworthy for a handful of air shows a year - even if it is Concorde!
+In today's climate, spending such a vast amount of money would be totally unjustifiable just to get one aircraft airworthy for a handful of air shows a year - even if it is Concorde!
 It is also necessary to bear in mind that the figures mentioned above just relate to the money needed to get a Concorde back into airworthy condition.
 The costs of on-going service/maintenance and flight operations would all be in addition to this.

 • Concorde's Certificate of Airworthiness was withdrawn by the Civil Aviation Authority (CAA) soon after its final flight in 2003.
 This is a document issued by the CAA and is a legal requirement for all civilian aircraft types before they are allowed to fly.
 For there to be any hope of Concorde's certificate being re-instated, it would be essential to have the support of the manufacturer.
 Unfortunately, Concorde does not (see the following paragraph).